Les Bonnes Femmes

-Les Bonnes Femmes is a 1960 French comedic drama film directed by Claude Chabrol.
-Its mix of melodrama, absurd comedy and tragedy is typical for the early, experimental New Wave films.
-Though unsuccessful upon its initial release in France, it was subject to critical reevaluation, and is now regarded as the best of Chabrol's early films.
-There are a considerable number of scenes set on the streets, and the viewer gets an expansive look at how Paris looked at the time, in night and day.
+Les Bonnes Femmes is a 1960 French nouvelle vague comedy drama film directed by Claude Chabrol.
+It follows four young Parisian women and their very different encounters with men.
+Though unsuccessful upon its initial release in France, it was subject to critical reevaluation, and is now regarded as one of the best of Chabrol's early films.

 Plot

-The film tells the story of four attractive single Parisian women and their domestic and romantic encounters.
+The film tells the story of four young Parisian women and their domestic and romantic encounters.
 Several of them work as saleswomen in an appliance store, one moonlights as an entertainer, and all are pursued by Parisian men both good and bad.
 Jane is pursued by men and portrayed as being more ditzy and happy go lucky.
 Ginette works during the night as an entertainer and reveals that she hates her day job with the other girls.
 Rita has a fiancé, but during dinner with his parents, one sees that he thinks very little of her as an intellectual and a person.
 Jacqueline is pursued through the film by a mysterious man on a motorcycle, and even turns down other men after developing feelings for him despite never meeting.
 However, after the two finally meet and proclaim their love for each other, the man murders Jacqueline in the forest and then flees on his motorcycle.